 Send an e-mail to email@example.com or phone 01252 555 555.

 Phone 0800 833 400 and choose option 2.

 To opt out of other directories, simple call the customer services number (usually printed on the cover).
-If the directory is addressed rather than unaddressed you might also want to register with the Mailing Preference Service and/or send the sender a data protection notice.
+If the directory is addressed rather than unaddressed you should the sender a data protection notice.

 What to do if they ignore my opt-out?